Gigabrain by virtuals (BRAIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Gigabrain by virtuals Historical Price

-According to the latest data gathered on Gigabrain by virtuals live price page, the current price of Gigabrain by virtuals is 0.00740794USD.
-The circulating supply of Gigabrain by virtuals(BRAIN) is 1.00B BRAIN , giving it a market capitalization of $7.41M.
+According to the latest data gathered on Gigabrain by virtuals live price page, the current price of Gigabrain by virtuals is 0.00758004USD.
+The circulating supply of Gigabrain by virtuals(BRAIN) is 1.00B BRAIN , giving it a market capitalization of $7.58M.

 The Gigabrain by virtuals Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BRAIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.